sclaflin/Plate-Minder/README.md

   ]
 }
 ```
-`plate-minder/plate` contains the most recently detected plate number.
+`plate-minder/<source name>/plate` contains the most recently detected plate number.

-`plate-minder/image` contains a JPEG image of the most recently detected plate number.
+`plate-minder/<source name>/image` contains a JPEG image of the most recently detected plate
+number.

+`plate-minder/<source name>/roi` contains a cropped JPEG image of the region of interest where
+the plate was detected.

+### File ###

+Enabling the file recorder will store images with a plate detected to disk.
+A
+customizable dynamic file path is used to keep the images organized.

+Given:

+1. a source name of "Southbound"
+2. a date of "2021-12-25", a time of "1:30:27.123PM"
+3. a detected plate number of "ABC123"
+4. a file pattern of
+   `./data/images/{{DATE}}/{{SOURCE}}/{{TIME}}_{{PLATE}}.jpeg`

+The resulting file path would be:

+`./data/images/2021_12_25/Southbound/13_13_27_123_ABC123.jpeg`

+`retainDays` Sets the number of days images should be kept.
+After expiring,
+images and their folders will be removed automatically.

 ### Home Assistant ###

-Assuming Plate-Minder is sending data to your MQTT broker, the following entites should be auto-discovered per video source:
+Assuming Plate-Minder is sending data to your MQTT broker, the following entites
+should be auto-discovered per video source:

+*Please note that entities will not appear until the first license plate has been
+detected.*

 * `sensor.<Source Name>_plate`
 * `camera.<Source Name>_image`